HKiOnline/dftui/docs/characters_json_format.md

 # Characters JSON-format character sheets

-Dark Fate as a role-playing game is character focused.
-Generally characters are divided into two groups: player and non-player characters or npcs.
+Dark Fate as a role-playing game is character-focused.
+Generally, characters are divided into two groups: player characters and non-player characters (NPCs).
 Dark Fate characters use Fate Condensed rules or expanded rules.
-Characters data is transported in JSON-format.
+Character data is transported in JSON format.

 ## Human Characters